Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: Introduction

-Blockchain is a distributed ledger shared among a group of entities that are supposed to reach a consensus in order to register or modify transactions \cite{yli2016current, pilkington2016blockchain, zheng2017overview}.
+Blockchain is a distributed ledger shared among a group of entities that are supposed to reach a consensus to register or modify transactions \cite{yli2016current, pilkington2016blockchain, zheng2017overview}.
 These transactions are secure, immutable, and easy to track and measure.
 In particular, blockchain allows entities to reach an agreement on a certain subject and records it as a transaction without the need for a central authority.
 The subject of transactions varies depending on the application in which the blockchain is used.
-In order to provide security and preserve the integrity of the consensus, blockchain uses cryptographic means in peer-to-peer (P2P) networks.
-In such a network, some participants keep a copy of all transactions in the ledger constantly.
-Thus the modification of transactions' data by a single entity is infeasible unless more than 50\% of all the participants involved in a specific transaction agree upon the alteration.
-This characteristic of blockchain called immutability guarantees that no one can alter a recorded transaction individually.
-Another feature of blockchain is that it preserves the order of recorded transactions and keeps track of them over time by chaining them together\cite{Ref13, Ref14, Ref15}.
-Hence, it can be said that the infrastructure fosters data integrity and trust in transactions.

-In order to illuminate the advantages and applications of the blockchain to biometric systems, it is important to give some primary insight into this technology and describe how they work jointly.
-Therefore, in this part, first, we discuss the underlying architecture of the blockchain and the way it processes blocks.
-Then, we give a brief definition of different types of blockchains.
-Finally, we introduce the key characteristics and key concepts of blockchain that are needed for a better understanding of this paper.
+The structure of a common blockchain network is shown in Fig.~\ref{fig:structure}.